Get BibTeX from a DOI — fast.

 QuickBib is a cross-platform utility that uses doi2bib3 to fetch BibTeX for DOIs, arXiv identifiers as well as article titles.
 Works as a GUI app and also as a CLI.
 Perfect for research workflows, manuscripts and automation.

-Install on GNU/Linux Download for Windows Run on macOS (from source) Open Web App
+Install on GNU/Linux Download for Windows Run on macOS Open Web App

 QuickBib screenshot